wiredashio/wiredash-sdk/README.md

 ### 4. Launch the feedback flow

-From anywhere in your app, call the `Wiredash.show()` method to launch Wiredash.
+From anywhere in your app, call the `Wiredash.show()` method to launch Wiredash:

 ```dart
 Wiredash.of(context).show(inheritMaterialTheme: true);